gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 ## Controlling private routes

-To check if an user can access the content, you can wrap the restricted content inside a PrivateRoute component:
+To check if a user can access the content, you can wrap the restricted content inside a PrivateRoute component:

 ```jsx:title=scr/components/privateRoute.js
 import React from "react"